ioneone/jfarm/logs/2-Introduction-to-Game-Development.md

 # Phaser 3 Game Development Resources

 In this tutorial, you will learn some of the important concepts and tools for game development.

 ## Phaser Documentation and Community

 The [documentation](https://photonstorm.github.io/phaser3-docs/#toc3__anchor) provides detailed descriptions about the APIs.
-But this is useful only if you know what functions you need to use.
+There is also an [unofficial documentation](https://github.com/rexrainbow/phaser3-rex-notes/) (phaser3-rex-notes) that explains the Phaser 3 APIs from a different perspective.
+But these are useful only if you know what functions you need to use.
 Often times, you don't even know what API to use.
 I would say just Google the problem.
 I frequently find the solutions at HTML5 Game Devs Forum, Stack Overflow, and [Phaser 3 Examples](https://phaser.io/examples).

 If you are still stuck, there is a [Phaser discord channel](https://phaser.io/community/discord) where you can ask for help!